Ledger-Donjon/rainbow/README.md

 File type is guessed on the extension when possible (.elf, .hex).

-Starting the emulation is done
+Starting the emulation is done like so:

 ```python
 e.start(start_address, stop_address, count=number_of_instructions)
 ```

 Just like with unicorn.
-The underlying Unicorn instance is always available as `e.emu`
+The underlying Unicorn instance is always available as `e.emu`.

 ## Side-Channel simulation